Estimated reading time: 4 minutes

 The Section 179 tax deduction is straightforward.
 Certain types of business equipment, also referred to as property, can be expensed when placed into service.
 In addition, the IRS established annual deduction limits for qualifying equipment and limits on bonus depreciation.
 Therefore, if your accountant or tax advisor says the equipment you want to purchase is eligible for the Section 179 deduction, you can buy it, use it, and expense it on your tax return.

 Sounds easy, right?

-Well, Section 179 might be confusing if you purchase equipment and your company’s revenue falls short for some unexpected reason.
+Well, Section 179 might be confusing if you purchase equipment and your business’s revenue falls short for some unexpected reason.
 Here is an example: A commercial painting business owner buys two work trucks and several roof rigs for $150,000, all of which qualify for Section 179.
-The owner takes $150,000 of Section 179, but only has $100,000 of taxable income before the deduction.
+The owner takes $150,000 of Section 179 but only has $100,000 of taxable income before the deduction.
 The $50,000 difference ($150,000 minus $100,000) is carried forward to the next taxable year.

 Equipment buying strategies.

 If you need to invest in capital equipment that qualifies for the Section 179 deduction, and you are worried that your taxable income might decrease this year, there are a few things to consider.
 New or upgraded equipment, technology, software, and vehicles can help improve productivity and drive profits.
 Plus, many types of equipment, such as machinery, cranes, forklifts, and conveyor belts, need to be replaced with newer models with better safety features.

 As you can see, acquiring new or updated equipment presents your business with some excellent benefits.
 So, if your annual taxable income ends up being lower than you predicted, at least you have the right equipment for your business.
 Moreover, you can take advantage of the Section 179 carryover and get a generous deduction in a future taxable year, so long as the equipment qualifies for Section 179.